melody-curriculum/april29/README.md

 #### Tags < >
 - Allow you to set up structure of the page.
 - Tell the browser how to format content.
+- Important tags to start you off: h1-h6, p, ul/li, a, img.

 `<h1>Hello World!</h1>`